davatorium/rofi/.github/CONTRIBUTING.md

 When reporting bugs keep in mind that the people working on it do this unpaid, in their free time and as a hobby.
 So be polite and helpful.
 Bug reports that demand, contain insults to this or other projects, or have a general unfriendly tone will be closed without discussion.
-Keep in mind that everybody has it own way of working; What might be the norm for you, might not be for others.
+Everybody has it own way of working; What might be the norm for you, might not be for others.
 Therefore be verbose in your description.

 Before creating an issue: